canonical/real-time-ubuntu-docs/docs/how-to/index.rst

 .. toctree::
    :maxdepth: 1

-   Create a real-time Ubuntu Core image <uc-image-creation>
+   Create a Real-time Ubuntu Core image <uc-image-creation>

 For tuning an existing Ubuntu Core system, refer to :ref:`ubuntu-core-kernel-cmdline`.